 Frequently Asked Questions

-No. In case if the process belongs to the legitimate system element, you will not be able to edit the root directory of the system, where it is stored, without granting yourself permission for this action.
-And its deletion will surely lead to a system crash without a possibility of loading the system back because the crucial component is absent.
+No. If the process belongs to the legitimate system element, you will not be able to edit the system’s root directory, where it is stored, without permission for this action.
+And its deletion will undoubtedly lead to a system crash without the possibility of loading the system back because the crucial component is absent.

-That process consumes literally nothing, so you will likely see no occasions when there is a need to make it less greedy with resources.
-However, if you see that it takes more than 20-30% of your CPU and the same amount of RAM, it is likely a virus.
+That process consumes nothing, so you will likely see no occasions when there is a need to make it less greedy with resources.
+However, it is expected to be a virus if you know that it takes more than 20-30% of your CPU and the same amount of RAM.
 Perform the guide I wrote above.

-As was mentioned in the previous question, the CPU/RAM consumption of the original process is very low.
-So, the rundll32 process that uses a lot of hardware capacity is definitely a virus.
-Another way to understand that this process belongs to a malicious program is its location inside of the Process Explorer.
-System processes are listed in the corresponding thread, so that process’ application among the user’s background processes is a sign of malware presence.
+As was mentioned in the previous question, the CPU/RAM consumption of the actual process is deficient.
+So, the rundll32 process that uses a lot of hardware capacity is a virus.
+Another way to understand that this process belongs to a malicious program is its location inside the Process Explorer.
+System processes are listed in the corresponding thread so that process application among the user’s background processes is a sign of malware presence.